alexanderaleskin/telegram_django_bot/README.rst

 match is found, the ``BotMenuElem`` is considered to be configured incorrectly and an error message is returned to the user.
 You can create a class with the ``only_utrl=True`` attribute, what is disable calls to ``BotMenuElem``.

-The example template contains the use of the ``telega_reverse`` function, the essence of which is to generate a path (string) to the handler specified in the function argument.
+The example template contains the use of the ``telegram_reverse`` function, the essence of which is to generate a path (string) to the handler specified in the function argument.
 The function is analogous to the `reverse <https://docs.djangoproject.com/en/4.1/ref/urlresolvers/#reverse>`_ Django function and avoids errors when changing paths.